2020 Selection Process

 - Short essays were evaluated on a 1 (poor/weak) -5 (excellent/strong) scale based on how students supported their answer (students were not evaluated based on what their answer was - they were opinion questions), use of appropriate grammar and syntax, and supporting evidence from outside sources (if necessary).
 Short answers were evaluated blindly and separately (no names were attached to the answers).
 After this step, students with a 3 or lower on a scale of 1-5 were removed from the competition.
 This left 27 completed applications.

 - Long essays were evaluated on a 1 to 10 scale, with 1 being poor/weak, 5 being average, and 10 being outstanding.
 Students were assessed on political knowledge, answering the question completely, supporting their answer, appropriate grammar and syntax, and supporting evidence from outside sources.
 Essays were evaluated blindly and separately.
 After this step, the 10 students with the highest combined scores were selected to move on and phone interviews set up.

 - The four judges/interviewers were given detailed information about each student to be interviewed by telephone, including future plans and answers to the long and short essays.
 They will NOT receive information such as gender, name, year in school, or school district.

-- Telephone interviews with the top 10 students were conducted on November 15, 2018.
-All interviewers were in one room in Madison during these interviews.
+- Telephone interviews with the top 10 students will be conducted on November 15, 2019.
+All interviewers will be in one room in Madison during these interviews.

 For questions about this information, contact Kristen McDaniel (608) 266-2207